Alternatively use `pip`.

 Options:

-: Generate recommendations for specific table only--min-size
+- --table, -t: Generate recommendations for specific table only

-: Minimum shard size in GB (default: 40)--max-size
+- --min-size: Minimum shard size in GB (default: 40)

-: Maximum shard size in GB (default: 60)--zone-tolerance
+- --max-size: Maximum shard size in GB (default: 60)

-: Zone balance tolerance percentage (default: 10)--min-free-space
+- --zone-tolerance: Zone balance tolerance percentage (default: 10)

-: Validate move safety (default: True)--prioritize-space/--prioritize-zones
+- --validate/--no-validate: Validate move safety (default: True)

-: Only recommend moves from this specific source node (e.g., data-hot-4)
+- --node: Only recommend moves from this specific source node (e.g., data-hot-4)

 Examples: